Home » Courses » A Level French

 ENTRY REQUIREMENTS

 First and foremost, an interest in French language, grammar, and culture.
-Also, five GCSEs at grade 4 or above including a minimum of grade 6 in French and grade 6 or above in English Language or English Literature.
+Also, five GCSEs at Grade 4 or above including a minimum of Grade 6 in French and Grade 6 or above in English Language or English Literature.
 Successful A Level students would normally have achieved high grades in a number of relevant GCSE subjects.

 INFORMATION & SUPPORT